Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Numerical Experiments

 For chaotic systems, the Kaplan-Yorke dimension ($D_{KY}$) gives a good estimate of the dimension of the system's attractor.
 We searched for the number of resolved observables near $D_{KY} = 5.198$ and found 8 observables to be optimal.
-The prediction horizon ($\eta$) of 20 timesteps and an optimal window length $q$ of $15$ timesteps (corresponding to $\approx 0.13$ LTUs) was taken.
-We present the prediction of the model over $5.5$ LTUs of unseen test data in Figure \ref{fig: KS_Contour_Prediction} which indicates that the model is able to capture dominant characteristics and length scales of the system for more than $3$ LTUs.
-In particular, it is able to predict the interactions of the waves as can be seen from the contour plots.
-Naturally, the chaotic nature of the flow leads to higher absolute errors as it evolves beyond 4 LTUs.
+The prediction horizon ($\eta$) of 20 timesteps and an optimal window length $q$ of $16$ timesteps (corresponding to $\approx 0.13$ Lyapunov Time Units (LTUs)) was taken for both MZi-AE LRNN and NRNN.
+We present the prediction of the model over $5.5$ LTUs of unseen test data in Figure \ref{fig: KS_Contour_Prediction}.
+We observe that Koopman-AE struggles to accurately capture the system dynamics, with its predictions quickly damping down close to zero.
+By contrast, the MZi-AE LRNN demonstrates improved performance for short-term prediction, before eventually converging close to the mean instead of decaying down to zero as can be observed from Figure \ref{fig:KS_latent_and_KE} [Left].
+The MZ-AE GFDc model with $q=4$ demonstrates similar performance, with the dynamics converging near the mean (not shown in the figure).
+In contrast, the MZ-AE GFDc model with $q=162$ better captures some spatio-temporal scales of the system as can be seen in Figure \ref{fig: KS_Contour_Prediction}(b).
+Although, it still struggles to accurately represent the instantaneous dynamics.
+Unlike MZ-AE GFDc which is temporal convolution based model, linear RNN was unable to retain information for $q=162$ due to the problem of vanishing gradients while training with RNN.
+Notably, the MZi-AE NRNN performs significantly better, effectively capturing the dominant characteristics and spatial scales of the system for more than $3$ LTUs.
+Specifically, it is capable of predicting wave interactions, as evidenced by the contour plots.
+Nevertheless, as the flow evolves beyond 4 LTUs, the chaotic nature of the system leads to higher absolute errors, a natural outcome given the complexity of the underlying dynamics.
+The $L^2$ norm of the contribution to the observables for MZi-AE NRNN is presented in Figure \ref{fig:KS_latent_and_KE} [Right] which suggests that the NRNN Markov operator captures the dominant energy in the latent space while the memory model provides low energy corrections to keep it on the desired trajectory.